We Tested More Than 40 Vacuums to Find the Best for Air Quality, Mobility Issues, and Pet Hair

 A powerful vacuum with strong suction and easy-to-use corner and detailing tools is a must for managing pet hair and dander, making the Shark Rotator Pet Upright Vacuum an excellent choice for pet owners.
 “When it comes to pet hair, you need a powerful vacuum that can get it all up out of the carpet,” says tester Raki Swanson.
 “This is it.”

 The roller is designed to maintain constant contact with your floors using Shark’s PowerFins design, which also helps prevent hair from getting wrapped around the brush roller.
 The vacuum also features odor-neutralizing technology to help eliminate unpleasant smells.
-It features a HEPA filter and a complete seal system to trap dust and allergens and is bagless, making it easy to empty into your trash can.
+It features a HEPA filter and a complete seal system to trap dust and allergens, and it’s bagless, making it easy to empty into your trash can.
 Swanson has owned this vacuum for more than a year and says the suction is still just as powerful as it was on its first day of use.

 However, Swanson notes that it can be tricky to use this vacuum on the stairs.
 Although it has a 12-foot hose attachment, it’s not long enough to reach from the bottom to the top of a regular flight of stairs.
-Because it’s bagless, it may not be the best fit for people with allergies because particles can be rereleased into the air when emptying the canister.
+Being bagless, it may not be the best fit for people with allergies because particles can be rereleased into the air when emptying the canister.

 /dyson-car-boat-handheld-vacuum-cleaner-500x500.jpg?sfvrsn=33dd5e19_3)